 A pen with which you are more relaxed and can write faster with good handwriting is your sword in the UPSC Mains exam.
 Choosing a pen is very easy, but practising with the same gives you the fruit of success.
 Unlike prelim, in mains exam aspirants can use any pen.
 There are certain advantages and disadvantages to each type of pen that you will want to take into account when choosing your writing instrument.
 Whatever pen you use, concentrate on the neatness and presentation.
 One should able to write in good handwriting.
 Gels are far better than standard ball pens in short writings.
-But for longer periods of writings, it highly recommended using Ball pens.
+But for longer periods of writings, it highly recommended to use Ball pens.
 Once you choose the pen, you have to practice answer writing using the same.

 Here are giving some tips to aspirants to choose good pens for UPSC Mains.
 The majority fails to pick good pens.
 This affects their writing speed, flow and ultimately the result.
 Writing with a good and comfortable pen will improve your handwriting, brings clarity, boost your confidence and score good marks.

-Tips to overcome the hand fatigue during the UPSC Mains Exam
+Tips to overcome hand fatigue during the UPSC Mains Exam

 The UPSC Mains examination is a 3 hours continuously prolonged examination.
 One thing that comes up frequently throughout the examination time is hand fatigue.
 About 15 minutes into an exam, aspirants are most likely to get a dreadful pain in their fingers and hand muscles that leads to sloppy handwriting.
 This also leads to reducing the writing speed.

 - Use Lightweight and sleek pens

 While choosing pen candidates for the UPSC Mains exam, one should choose a pen that is lightweight and sleek.
 In the mains examination, one has to spend the whole day writing.
 The sleek pens are easy to hold.
-The pen is considered as the painting brush of a writer.
+The pen is considered the painting brush of a writer.
 These two factors help to glides the pen smoothly.
 The weight of the pen is also a matter.
 If the pen is weightier, it will cause your smooth writing and stress your fingers.

 - Use Soft tip pens